-Returns 1d vector containing the gradients for all parameters (computed on the given visible states v).
+Returns Will return a vector (or matrix if reduce=False and multiple visible states were given as a matrix) containing the gradients for all parameters (computed on the given visible states v).

-gibbs\steps (k, initial\state, overwrite=False)
+gibbs steps(k, initial state, overwrite=False)

 Performs k steps of Block Gibbs sampling.
-One step consists of sampling the hidden state h from the conditional distribution $p(h \mid v)$ , and sampling the visible state v from the conditional distribution $p(v \mid h)$ .
+One step consists of sampling the hidden state h from the conditional distribution $p(h \mid v)$, and sampling the visible state v from the conditional distribution $p(v \mid h)$.

-- k (int) Number of Block Gibbs steps. - initial\state (torch.Tensor) The initial state of the Markov Chain.
-If given, num\samples will be ignored. - overwrite (bool) Whether to overwrite the initial\state tensor, if it is provided.
+- k (int) Number of Block Gibbs steps. - initial_state (torch.
+Tensor) The initial state of the Markov Chains. - overwrite (bool) Whether to overwrite the initial_state tensor, if it is provided.

-initialize\parameters (zero\weights=False)
+initialize_parameters (zero_weights=False)